Shiloh (biblical city): Hebrew Bible

-According to Richard Elliott Friedman, the priesthood of Shiloh was the Elohist-source of the documentary hypothesis and also provided much of the material of the Deuteronomistic history, with the writer of this history (Jeremiah or somebody closely connected to him) being a descendant of these priests.
-If correct this would make Shiloh a major source of the history part of the Hebrew Bible/Old Testament.
+According to Richard Elliott Friedman, the priesthood of Shiloh was the Elohist source of the documentary hypothesis and also provided much of the material of the Deuteronomistic history, with the writer of this history (Jeremiah or somebody closely connected to him) being a descendant of these priests.
+If correct, this would make Shiloh a major source of the history part of the Hebrew Bible/Old Testament.

+Hellenistic and Roman periods

+According to historical records, the area's population was diverse on the eve of the Maccabean Revolt.
+During the revolt, clashes erupted between the numerous ethnic groups in the vicinity.
+Several accounts suggest the presence of Edomites in the region; Jewish communities are also implied.
+Like in western Samaria, it's possible that Seleucid veterans settled here as well.
+Archeological evidence indicates that Shiloh, then a gentile settlement, was violently destroyed in the mid 2nd century BCE.
+It was suggested that this destruction might be connected to the conquests of Hasmonean leaders Jonathan Apphus and Simon Thassi.

 Byzantine period

 Jerome, in his letter to Paula and Eustochium, dated about 392–393, writes: "With Christ at our side we shall pass through Shiloh and Bethel " (Ep.46,13, PL 22, 492).
 The official church of Jerusalem did not schedule an annual pilgrimage to Shiloh, unlike Bethel.
 On the contrary, Samuel's feast was held on August 20 in the village of Masephta (Mizpah).
-Even the pilgrims seemingly did not visit Shiloh, for the only one that mentions its name—the sixth-century pilgrim Theodosius in De Situ Terrae Sanctae (ch.
+Even the pilgrims seemingly did not visit Shiloh, for the only one that mentions its name—the sixth-century pilgrim Theodosius in De situ terrae sanctae (ch.
 4, CCSL 175, 116)—wrongly locates it midway between Jerusalem and Emmaus Nicopolis.
-The mistaken identification lasted for centuries, as appears, for example, on the Florentine map of 1300, which places Shiloh at Nabi Samwil, where the Tomb of Samuel is found.
+The mistaken identification persisted for centuries, as evident, for example, on the Florentine map of 1300, which places Shiloh at Nabi Samwil, where the Tomb of Samuel is located.
 The sixth-century mosaic Madaba Map wrongly locates Shiloh east of Shechem, omitting the depiction of the church.

 Early Muslim and Crusader periods

-In 638 the Muslims conquered the area of Palestine.
-Muslim pilgrims to Shiloh mention a mosque called es-Sekineh where the memory of Jacob's and Joseph's deeds was revered.
-The earliest source is el-Harawi, who visited the country in 1173 when it was occupied by the Crusaders and wrote: "Seilun is the village of the mosque es-Sekineh where the stone of the Table is found".
+In 638, the Muslims conquered Palestine.
+Muslim pilgrims to Shiloh mention a mosque called al-Sakina, where the memory of Jacob's and Joseph's deeds was revered.
+The earliest source is al-Harawi, who visited it in 1173 when it was part of the Crusader state of the Kingdom of Jerusalem, and wrote, "Seilun is the village of the mosque es-Sekineh where the stone of the Table is found".
 Yaqut (1225) and el-Quarwini (1308, Marmardji, 94–95), write similarly.